 Nat’s What I Reckon

-Comedian, rock musician and mental health advocate Nat’s What I Reckon has taken the world by storm with his isolation cooking content.
+Comedian, rock musician, mental health advocate and now best-selling author Nat’s What I Reckon has taken the world by storm with his isolation cooking content.
 An online creator for almost a decade, Nat’s hilarious social commentary has collected him a solid and dedicated audience of over two million, with his videos frequently clocking up views well into the millions along the way.
 Nat’s love for taking the playful and thorough piss out of his surroundings has seen him riff on everything from trade shows and tattoo events to burnout festivals and even exploring the wrong Area 51.

 His tongue-in-cheek channel has provided Nat with a platform to hold a mirror up to the bizarrity of masculine culture and societal politics, often unveiling irony and making light of how strange everyday life can be.
 As Nat told The Guardian, “I’ve always made fun of that narrow-minded boofhead thing.
 The trade-show reviews I did were all about sticking it to boys’ clubs.
 Boats, burnouts, that kind of shit.”